General FAQsFrequently Asked Questions

 When can I claim?

-You can claim for an accident as soon as your policy begins.
+You can claim for specified accidental injuries as soon as your policy begins.
 You can claim for illnesses where symptoms appear 30 days after the start of your policy.

 Why should I get pet insurance?